tsloughter/rebar3.org/content/en/docs/package_management/hex_package_management.md

 The documentation will be accessible at `http://hexdocs.pm/my_package/1.0.0`, `http://hexdocs.pm/my_package` will always redirect to the latest published version.

-In order to automatically generate docs when running the docs command and likewise when publishingwe must configure a docs provider within `rebar.config`.
-Doc provider configuration can setup for an entire project, but can also be handled on a per repo basis.
+In order to automatically generate docs when running the docs command and likewise when publishing, we must configure a docs provider within `rebar.config`.
+Doc provider configuration can be setup for an entire project, but can also be handled on a per repo basis.

 Supported doc configuration options: